12 Best Beaches in Gloucester, MA

 8. Long Beach

 Long Beach is, not surprisingly, a long beach.
 It stretches along the coast between Gloucester and Rockport, just off Thatcher Road.
-This picturesque beach boasts soft white sand lined by adorable summer cottages protected from the elements by a cement retaining wall.
+This picturesque beach boasts soft white sand lined by adorable summer cottages that are protected from the elements by a cement retaining wall.

 Across the shimmering Sandy Bay lies the eye-catching Thacher Island and its two prominent lighthouses.
 Lifeguards are on duty during the summer on both the Gloucester and Rockport sections of the beach.